sound-data/DEER-Prototypes-EnergyPlus/commercial measures/SWHC012-05 Occupancy Sensor/README.md

 |COMPUTER CLASSROOM E4 CORE SPC (G.C5)|COMPUTER CLASSROOM E4 CORE SPC (G.C5) SZ-CRAC COOLING COIL|

-To extract the necessary area and cooling coil capacity for all classroom types, each classroom area and cooling coil name was added to query_SWHC012.txt to output the area and cooling coil capacity in the simdata results.
-The areas and cooling coil capacities were then summed respectively and used as the normalizing units for the energy savings calculations.
-Note that the following code includes area and cooling capacities from EPr, ERC, and ESe building types.
+To extract the necessary area and cooling coil capacity for all classroom types, each classroom area and cooling coil name was added to query_SWHC012.txt.
+The query file is then used with result2.py to output the simdata results.
+The areas and cooling coil capacities are then summed respectively and used as the normalizing units for the energy savings calculations along with the rest of the simdata outputs.
+Note that the following code includes area and cooling capacities from EPr, ERC, and ESe building types, but does not show the other lines in the query file.

 Area and cooling capacity lines added to **query_SWHC012.txt**:
 ```